-The Department of Sociology offers internships in Criminal Justice and Sociology, which provide valuable opportunities to build professional skills and networks, learn more about a career that interests you, and gain a deeper understanding of class material.
-Students can choose among several agencies identified by the Sociology Department or arrange their own internship.
-Internships during the fall or spring semesters involve a minimum of eight hours of onsite activities per week, while summer session internships require more hours per week.
-In addition to onsite responsibilities, students complete reflection papers that connect the internship experience with academic material and their career goals.
+The Department of Sociology offers internships in Criminal Justice and Sociology, which provide valuable opportunities to build professional skills and networks, learn more about potential careers, and gain a deeper understanding of class material.
+Students can choose among several organizations identified by the Sociology Department or arrange their own internship.
+Internships for three hours of course credit involve a minimum of 100 hours of onsite work for the semester, which typically corresponds to about 8 or 9 onsite hours per week.
+In addition to onsite responsibilities, students complete reflection papers, additional reading assignments, a presentation, and a final paper that connect the internship experience with academic material and their career goals.

 Students interested in a Sociology (SOC 490) or Criminal Justice (CRJ 490) internship should contact the Chair of the Sociology Department.